smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 Other apps, e.g. Obsidian, use this format as well.

 I use a combination of directories and metadata to organize my notes.
-I use `tags:` and `source:` to record a URL if I am taking notes on a web page.
+In addition to `tags:`, I use `source:` to record a URL if I am taking notes on a web page and a few other random tags.

 ## Search